Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Methods and Computational Details

-with $|Y_{l,m_1}\ket$, a spherical harmonic accounting for the angular part, and $|\phi^{\bRv}\ket$ the radial part, that can take different formulation (and depends on $l$).
+with $|Y_{l,m_1}\ket$ being a spherical harmonic accounting for the angular part and $|\phi^{\bRv}\ket$ being the radial part, which can take different formulations (and depends on $l$).

-In this work, we use 2 different ways to define correlated orbitals namely, atomic orbitals and Wannier orbitals.
+In this paper, we use two different ways to define correlated orbitals, namely, atomic orbitals and Wannier orbitals.
+We first use an atomic local orbital $|\phi^{\bRv}\ket=|\phi_0^{\bRv}\ket$.
+As discussed in Refs. ~\cite{Geneste2017,Korpelin2022}, we truncate these atomic wavefunctions at the PAW radius.
+For $p$ orbitals, a renormalization scheme is useful (see Supplemental Material~\cite{Supp}, Sec.~S4).

-\paragraph{Atomic orbitals.} The simplest formulation for $|\phi^{\bRv}\ket$ is to use an atomic local orbital $|\phi_0^{\bRv}\ket$ \footnote{In \texttt{ABINIT}\cite{Amadon2008}, $\phi_{0}^{\bRv}$ is the radial part of the DFT solution of the atomic problem for the angular momentum $l$.}.

-Ref.\cite{Geneste2017} showed that in the PAW scheme and when atomic orbitals are truncated, the best way to describe atomic $p$ orbitals and especially the atomic limit, is to use a re-normalized scheme for truncated orbitals (the discussion is summarized in appendix \ref{dmatpuopt4}).
-In the notation of \cite{Geneste2017}, this scheme is called $o_C$.
-If not precised explicitly in the text, this scheme will be used in this paper as the "atomic" one.
-Note that, as discussed in \cite{Geneste2017}, unrenormalized truncated orbitals (this is the scheme $o_B$ detailed in appendix \ref{dmatpuopt4}) commonly used in PAW\cite{Bengone2000,Amadon2008a} must not be used for orbitals that are not fully localized in the PAW sphere, such as $p$ orbitals.

-\paragraph{Wannier orbitals} Wannier Functions can be seen as local orbitals adapted to the solid (this scheme will be noted $o_{W}$).
-In this work we use Projected Localized Orbital Wannier functions\cite{Amadon2008,Amadon2014} defined in two steps.
-In the first step, we built functions $|\tilde{\chi}^{\bRv l \sigma}_{\rk m}\ket$ that are not normalized and not orthogonal, by projecting atomic orbitals over Kohn-Sham wave-functions as:
+As an alternative, we use projected localized orbitals Wannier functions~\cite{Anisimov2005,Amadon2008a,Amadon2014} that are adapted to the solid as correlated orbitals.
+We briefly review their construction: In the first step, we built functions $|\tilde{\chi}^{\bRv l \sigma}_{\rk m}\ket$ by projecting atomic orbitals over Kohn-Sham wave functions as